conradkleinespel/rpassword/README.md

 This [Rust](http://www.rust-lang.org/) package allows you to safely read passwords from standard input in a console application.

+You can build the documentation with `cargo doc` or [view it online](http://conradk.com/rustastic-password/target/doc/rpassword/).

 ## Usage

 Add `rpassword` as a dependency in Cargo.toml: